nataliastanko/transform-images/README.md

-# Simple API to resize images.
+# Simple API to resize images

 This should have two endpoints: